juliansibaja84/js-school/week_07/C08/README.md

 # Challenge 8

 For this challenge, a login page was added to the main application.
-Next is a documentation on how to set up both the rest api ann the web application.
+Next is a documentation on how to set up both the rest api and the web application.

 ## REST API